 “Get Prepared on the Go.”

-It consists of 85 essential medical supplies for emergencies but still very lightweight.
+It consists of 85 essential medical supplies for emergencies but is still very lightweight.

-It consists of items such as bigger, stronger metal scissors, tweezers among many others.
+It consists of items such as bigger, stronger metal scissors, and tweezers among many others.

-These kits are manufactured using high-quality FDA approved facility.
+These kits are manufactured using a high-quality FDA-approved facility.